 You may wish to use phone, email, Skype, FaceTime or WhatsApp to keep in touch with relatives or friends in the hospital.
-All patients at the PRUH have access to free patient Wi-Fi.

 We have introduced iPads on our wards at the PRUH, to help patients stay in touch with their loved ones by video.
 This is an alternative to visiting in person, and is important in helping patients maintain good mental health.